 Conditions InDepth: Allergic Rhinitis

 Allergic rhinitis refers to a group of symptoms—such as a runny or itchy nose, watery eyes, and sneezing—that result from inflammation of the nasal mucous membranes.
 A common, but inaccurate, name for this condition is hay fever.
 It is estimated that 40-50 million people in the United States develop allergic rhinitis during their lifetime.
-Allergic rhinitis precedes the onset of asthma in over 50% of cases so seeing a doctor as early as possible is recommended.
+Allergic rhinitis precedes the onset of asthma in over half of cases.
+Seeing a doctor as early as possible is recommended.

 |Allergic Rhinitis With Severe Swelling of the Nasal Tissues|